holochain-open-dev/profiles/docs/profiles-store.md

 # ProfilesStore

-The `ProfilesStore` is a typescript class that contains `svelte` stores, to which you can subscribe to get reactive updates in your elements.
+The `ProfilesStore` is a typescript class that contains [`async-signals`](https://npmjs.com/packages/async-signals), which you can watch to get reactive updates in your elements.

 ```js
 import { ProfilesStore, ProfilesClient } from "@holochain-open-dev/profiles";